Sherri L. Smith: Orleans

 Orleans follows the story of Fen de la Guerre.
 She is a sixteen year old girl living with the O-Positive Tribe with her pregnant leader Lydia.
 When they are suddenly ambushed, Fen is left with Lydia’s newborn baby.
 Fen is determined to get the baby over the Wall and into a better life before her blood gets contaminated.
 Fen soon meets Daniel, a scientist from the Outer States who has snuck into Orleans illegally looking for a cure.
 They quickly form an unlikely alliance, and they navigate the wilderness of Orleans.
 They soon realize they may become each other’s hope for survival.

 Orleans has received numerous awards, including the 2014 Bank Street College of Education Best Children’s Book of the Year list, the 2014 Cooperative Children’s Book Center Best Fiction for Young Adults, and the 2013 Bulletin of the Center for Children’s Books Blue Ribbon Book.

 Orleans was also nominated for the 2016 Louisiana Young Readers Choice, the 2015 Magnolia Book Awards, and was awarded an honorable mention in the 2014 Westchester Fiction Award.

 Sparrow

 "Sparrow" is a Teen and Young Adult Fiction Novel.
 The book takes the reader on the journey of young Kendalls search for her own identity.
-After her grandmother passed away, she felt as if she did not know who she was anymore.
+After her grandmother died, she felt as if she did not know who she was anymore.
 Her identity up to this point was strongly founded in family.
 After failed attempts to reach out to a distant relative she started to re build her life.
 Kendall met new friends and started having new experiences.
 Step by step she rebuilt her life and found her true identity.